SilvioGiancola/SoccerNet-code/README.md

-# SoccerNet-code
-SoccerNet: A Scalable Dataset for Action Spotting in Soccer Videos
+# SoccerNet: A Scalable Dataset for Action Spotting in Soccer Videos